-

 Description

-Analytical method: desiccation gravimetry
+Analytical method: gravimetry by desiccation

-• Drying at 105°C (food products, cosmetics, plant extracts)
+• Drying at 105 °C (food products, cosmetics, plant extracts)

 • Specific methods for sludge, compost, fermented products